getampt/docs/overview.md

 ## Ampt CLI

-To manage Ampt applications from your terminal, you can use the Ampt CLI.
+Building applications with Ampt requires installing and using the Ampt CLI in your terminal.

 - [Ampt CLI Interactive Shell](/docs/cli-interactive-shell)
 - [Ampt CLI Standard Mode](/docs/cli-standard-mode)